GoogleCloudPlatform/cloud-foundation-fabric/fast/docs/0-domainless-iam.md

 ### FAST IAM additive bindings and module interface change

-FAST leverages the `group_iam` module interfaces to improve code readability for authoritative bindings, which is a primary goal of the framework.
+FAST leverages the `group_iam` module-level interface to improve code readability for authoritative bindings, which is a primary goal of the framework.
+Introducing support for any principal type would prevent us from using this interface, with a non-trivial impact on the overall readability of IAM roles in FAST.

 This is an example use in the IaC project:

 ```hcl
   # human (groups) IAM bindings